oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 |    2 | id     | Integer|   1 |   |
 |    3 | email  | String | 0..1|   |

-And the JADN representation is:
+This object is represented in JADN as:

     {   "meta": {
             "module": "protobuf-example1"},